-Tumors and cysts are a large portion of the board RITE® exams and a moderate portion of Shelf exams.
-In this chapter, you will review high-yield neurologic cancers and cysts, and find many high yield images and pathology.
+Neuro-oncology and related lesions are a small but diverse topic portion of the ABPN Neurology Board and RITE® exam.
+In this chapter, you will review high-yield neurologic cancers and cysts, and find many high-yield images and pathology.
 You should be able to quickly recognize each of the images on this page!
 Test your knowledge with our question bank and flashcards!

 Tumors of Neuroepithelial Tissue